aabbcvc/aabbcvc.github.io/_posts/Threat Research/2026-05-02-SEA-CPanel.md

 # Overview

 On April 29th 2026, [watchTowr Labs](https://labs.watchtowr.com/the-internet-is-falling-down-falling-down-falling-down-cpanel-whm-authentication-bypass-cve-2026-41940/) published research on **CVE-2026-41940**, a critical authentication bypass in **cPanel & WHM**.
-Within days, reporting from [Censys](https://censys.com/blog/the-cpanel-situation-is/) and others made clear that exploitation had rapidly moved from disclosure to in-the-wild abuse.
+Within days, reporting from [Censys](https://censys.com/blog/the-cpanel-situation-is/) and [Ctrl-Alt-Intel](https://x.com/ctrlaltintel/status/2050143909209317439?s=20) made clear that exploitation had rapidly moved from disclosure to in-the-wild abuse.

 On 2nd May 2026, Ctrl-Alt-Intel identified an exposed attacker staging server that provided direct visibility into one such operation.
 From this infrastructure, we observed an unknown threat actor interactively targeting **government and military entities in South-East Asia**, alongside a smaller set of **MSPs and hosting providers** in the Philippines, Laos, Canada, South Africa, and the United States.
 The actor relied heavily on public proof-of-concept code for **CVE-2026-41940**.

-However, the server did not just expose opportunistic cPanel exploitation.
-It also contained a separate **custom exploit chain** for an Indonesian defence-sector training portal, alongside evidence of **earlier exfiltration of Chinese railway-sector data**.
+Exposed threat actor data also detailed a separate **custom exploit chain** for an Indonesian defence-sector training portal, alongside evidence of **earlier exfiltration of Chinese railway-sector data**.

 That Chinese data is significant in its own right.
 The exfiltrated corpus was centered on the **China Railway Society Electrification Committee** and related railway electrification organisations.
 Although the committee itself does not appear to be a government ministry or formal CCP organ, it sits within the **China Railway Society**, a body that explicitly describes itself as a bridge between the **Party, government, and railway scientific and technical workers**.

 The stolen files map technical, organisational, and personal information from a railway electrification ecosystem that is closely linked to China’s **state rail infrastructure and CCP-aligned science governance structures**.

-# Overview

-On April 29th, [watchTowr Labs](https://labs.watchtowr.com/the-internet-is-falling-down-falling-down-falling-down-cpanel-whm-authentication-bypass-cve-2026-41940/) publish a blog discussing cPanel authentication bypass (CVE-2026-41940).
-Following [Censys' blog on the cPanel situation](https://censys.com/blog/the-cpanel-situation-is/), it's clear the industry has started to observe active and mass exploitation in the wild.
-Ctrl-Alt-Intel has [already tweeted](https://x.com/ctrlaltintel/status/2050143909209317439?s=20) about observing the Bangladeshi education sector targeted with CVE-2026-41940 exploits yesterday.

-On the 2nd May, Ctrl-Alt-Intel has identified an unknown threat actor leverage CVE-2026-41940 to target Government and Military entities in South East Asia.
-Additionally, we assess this threat actor has also leveraged different web-app vulnerabilities to achieve initial access.

-Finally, from analysis of exfiltrated files, this threat actor likely stolen signficant data relating to the China Railway Society Electrification Committee and related railway electrification organisations.

 # CVE-2026-41940 (cPanel)